S&P lifts Greek rating from selective default

 "The outlook on the long-term rating is stable, balancing our view of the government's commitment to a fiscal and structural adjustment against the economic and political challenges of doing so," the agency added.

-The rating agency said at the time that the consummation of the debt buyback would likely see the selective default cured.

-Greece's major lenders -- EU paymaster Germany and the International Monetary Fund -- both endorsed the result of the bond buyback.

-The debt buyback helped convince euro zone partners and the International Monetary Fund to unlock 49.1 billion euros in aid by the end of March.
+Euro zone partners and the International Monetary Fund have agreed to unlock 49.1 billion euros in aid by the end of March.
+The decision to release the long-delayed installment came after Athens passed austerity measures and completed a debt buyback.

-Moody's Investors Service rates the country C; Fitch rates Greece CCC.
-The ratings from all three agencies are speculative.

-(Reporting by Luciana Lopez; additional reporting by Daniel Bases and Caryn Trokie; Editing by Chizu Nomiyama, Phil Berlowitz and Leslie Gevirtz)
+(Reporting by Daniel Bases and Caryn Trokie; writing by Luciana Lopez; Editing by Chizu Nomiyama and Phil Berlowitz)

 LONDON British clothing retailer Next said its chairman John Barton will retire in August and be succeeded by Michael Roney.